 Why do I have less minutes when I call from a public payphone?

 The national operator who owns the telephone cabins generally charges us a surcharge per minute, which has an impact on the price per minute when using our card from a public telephone cabin.
 The amount of minutes at your disposition will therefore be reduced.
 In Switzerland this surcharge is charged when entering the PIN-code, even in the case that nobody answers the call.
 We recommend to use the card from a fixed line telephone or to look for private telephone cabins.
 These can sometimes be found in shopping malls, restaurants, call shop or cafés.
 In these cabins you don't have to pay a surcharge.
-In Luxemburg the surcharge is only charged when the call has been answered.
+In Luxemburg there is no surcharge.

 I've made a call and could not obtain a connection.
 I have the feeling that I have lost minutes.
 What can I do?

 FLASH pays high attention to the quality of the communication.
 However, we do not have any influence on local line problems.
 Please call our customer service FLASH so that we can help you to obtain a connection.